saycel/Litelist/README.md

 1. localhost:4000/secret can only be seen by authenticated users

 Note: See Docker usage below for more commands.

-### Current Issues
-* Inconsistent live-reload while using Docker.

-### Steps to recreate this repo
-1. `mix phx.new litelist`
-1. Set up Dockerfile, docker-compose.yml and run.sh.
-1. Start from the Run Locally section above.

 ### Docker usage